History of Omaha, Nebraska: New Era: 2000 to present

 On August 20, 2001, Nebraska Methodist Health Systems demolished the Indian Hills Theater, a "super-Cinerama" movie theater containing the largest indoor screen of its type in the world.
 The location of the Indian Hills Theater now serves as a parking lot.

 The downtown area has experienced a resurgence in the late 1990s and early first decade of the 21st century, with several billion dollars of new construction.
-The new developments include the Qwest Center Omaha arena/convention center complex, the Holland Performing Arts Center, the Gallup University campus, The River City Star riverboat landing, National Park Service Midwest Region headquarters, new high-rise headquarters towers for First National Bank of Omaha, Union Pacific Railroad, TD Ameritrade Park, and hundreds of condominium units.
-The First National Bank of Omaha tower is the tallest building between Denver and Minneapolis, surpassing its tallest rival in Kansas City by one foot.
+The new developments include the Qwest Center Omaha arena/convention center complex, the Holland Performing Arts Center, the Gallup University campus, The River City Star riverboat landing, National Park Service Midwest Region headquarters, new high-rise headquarters towers for First National Bank of Omaha, Union Pacific Railroad, Charles Schwab Field Omaha, and hundreds of condominium units.
+The First National Bank Tower is the tallest building between Denver and Minneapolis, surpassing its tallest rival in Kansas City by one foot.

-On Wednesday, December 5, 2007, a mass shooting occurred at the Von Maur department store in the Westroads Mall in Omaha.
+On Wednesday, December 5, 2007, the Westroads Mall mass shooting occurred at the Von Maur department store in the Westroads Mall.
 Nineteen-year-old Robert A. Hawkins killed nine people (including himself) and wounded four, two of them critically.
 It was the deadliest mass murder in Nebraska since the rampage of Charles Starkweather in 1958.

 On Thursday, October 1, 2015, ConAgra Foods (a Fortune 500 company) announced that it was moving its corporate headquarters from Omaha to Chicago.
 ConAgra estimated that out of its 2,500 salaried workers within Omaha, 300 to 350 jobs would move to the Chicago area and another 1,000 would be eliminated.
 It was initially unclear what would happen to ConAgra's downtown corporate campus.